pilwon/ultimate-seed/README.md

   Make sure both `MongoDB` and `Redis` servers running somewhere.
 (You can use free hosting services such as [MongoHQ](https://www.mongohq.com/) or [MongoLab](https://mongolab.com/) for `MongoDB` and [Redis To Go](http://redistogo.com/) for `Redis`.)
 Then, update configuration information in `config/{development,heroku,production}.json`.

-  If you find any reason not to use `Redis` in your project, you can easily achieve it by following these simple steps:
+  If you find any reason not to use `Redis` in your project, you can easily achieve it by following this instruction:

   1. Change *session.store._use* variable to `mongo` in `config/{development,heroku,production}.json`.
 This lets `ultimate-seed` use MongoDB as session backend.
   2. Comment out the line `ultimate.db.redis.connect(app.config.db.redis);` in `server/app.js`.

 ### Installation